Kephson/paste_reference/Documentation/Misc/DocumentationBestPractice/Examples/Index.rst

 .. attention::

-   Some directives of the Docutils have different names in Sphinx or work differently.
+   Some directives of the ReST syntax have different names or work differently.

 .. warning::